scottpham/california-counties/readme.md

 ##California Counties in TopoJSON
 Open sourcing this mostly because I couldn't find a good simple TopoJSON file of California counties suitable for mapping with D3.

-`ca-counties-topo-simple.json` is your best bet.  `ca-counties-topo.json` is the same info before Mapshaper simplification.
+`caCountiesTopoSimple.json` is your best bet.
+It's smaller and its lines are smoother than `ca-counties-topo.json` which is the same data before simplification.

 Here's how the map looks with a Mercator projection and some styling and a tooltip.
 [Live version here](http://scottpham.github.io/california-counties/).